andyatkinson/presentations/railsconf2025/10_mistakes.md

 </div>

 ## ❌ Mistake #8—Speculative DB Design
-- Avoiding beneficial database constraints today due to speculation about the future
+- Avoiding beneficial database constraints *today* due to speculation about *tomorrow*
-- Casting doubt on the technical ability to evolve the schema design
+- Casting doubt on evolving the future schema design
-- *Not* using data normalization good practices by default to avoid duplication
+- *Not* using data normalization good practices ([3NF](https://en.wikipedia.org/wiki/Third_normal_form)) by default to avoid duplication
 - Avoiding *all* use of denormalization, even for cases like multi-tenancy<sup><a href="#footnote-3-1">16</a></sup>

 <div class="corner-label">💵 Data bugs, high maintenance costs</div>